Codeveira/codeveira-deploy/README.md

 ## Review Templates

 Go to **Settings → Review Templates** to create reusable title presets.
-When at least one template exists, a **"Use template"** dropdown appears next to the title field on the New Review form.
+A **"Use template"** dropdown always appears next to the title field on the New Review form — when no templates exist yet it shows an empty-state message with a link to create one.

 ## Outgoing Webhooks